osmedeus/documentation/src/installation/running-your-first-scan.md

 <hr>

-## :simple-curl:  If you workflow is a URL or a list of URLs
+## :simple-curl: If your input is a URL or a list of URLs

 :fontawesome-solid-scroll: __Example inputs__: Your input is **a file** that includes a catalog of URLs or IP addresses, along with subdomains such as `https://sub.example.com` , `internal.app.example.com`, `https://evil.com/path`, `https://1.2.3.4`, `3.4.5.6`, etc